Corrina, Corrina (film): Plot

-Molly begs Corrina to let her stay home from school, and Corrina secretly agrees, taking Molly along on her second job cleaning other clients’ homes.
-As Corrina becomes increasingly involved with Molly and Manny, she becomes indispensable, even helping Manny develop a new jingle and rhyme for advertising client Jello.
+Molly begs Corrina to let her stay home from school, and Corrina agrees, taking Molly along on her second job cleaning other clients’ homes.
+As Corrina becomes increasingly involved with Molly and Manny, she becomes indispensable.
 Slowly Manny and Corrina discover they are compatible, sharing similar values, humor, and a love of music.
-After the successful Jello advertising campaign, Manny comes home with flowers for Molly and Corrina, with plans for a celebratory dinner at a restaurant.
-Their celebration is interrupted by a visit from Jenny, and Corrina leaves when Manny does not disclose their prior celebratory plans to Jenny.
+After a successful advertising campaign, Manny comes home with flowers for Molly and Corrina, with plans for a celebratory dinner at a restaurant.
+Their celebration is interrupted by a visit from Jenny, and Corrina leaves when Manny does not disclose their prior plans to Jenny.

-The next day, when a flustered Corrina arrives at work, Manny apologizes for allowing Jenny's uninvited visit to change their plans.
-They argue like a couple to the extent that upon its conclusion they unconsciously share a kiss on the cheek, witnessed by Manny's nosey neighbor, as Manny leaves for work.
-That night, after Molly goes to bed, Corrina and Manny talk about their absent spouses, share a moonlight dance, and kiss, witnessed by a spying Molly.
+The next day, when Corrina arrives at work, Manny apologizes for allowing Jenny's uninvited visit to change their plans.
+They argue like a couple to the extent that upon its conclusion they unconsciously share a kiss on the cheek, witnessed by Manny's nosey neighbor.
+That night, after Molly goes to bed, Corrina and Manny talk about their absent spouses, share a moonlight dance, and kiss, observed by a spying Molly.
 Molly asks her grandfather, Harry, to make sure that Manny marries Corrina.
 As Corrina and Manny fall in love, they face prejudice as an interracial couple.

-After weeks of playing hooky from school, Corrina tells Molly that she must return to school the next week.
+After weeks of allowing Molly to play hooky from school, Corrina tells her that she must return to school the next week.
 When Manny receives a call from Molly’s school, he is furious at the deception.
 He tells Corrina that she is not Molly's mother and fires her; Molly becomes withdrawn again.

-Manny learns that Harry has died and ponders another loss.
-After Harry’s funeral, Manny visits Corrina at her house to inform her of Harry's death and to properly apologize.
-After an initially unsuccessful attempt at reconciliation, Corrina overhears Manny’s plea to God to help him out.
+After Harry dies, Manny visits Corrina at her house to inform her of his death.
 She informs him that she quits as his employee, and he assures her that she has been replaced.
 After embracing and kissing, she brings him inside to formally meet her family.

-Meanwhile, Molly is at home singing "This Little Light of Mine" to cheer up her grandmother, Eva, who joins in to please her.
+Meanwhile, Molly is at home singing "This Little Light of Mine" to cheer up her grandmother, Eva.
 While they sing, Manny and Corrina return, and Molly joyfully runs to Corrina.